 Health Benefits Of Cabbage For Babies

 - Cardiovascular health: Some research studies have demonstrated that regular consumption of steamed vegetables of Brassica family, such as cabbage, can have cardioprotective effects (6).
 A study published in the American Journal of Clinical Nutrition showed a sulfur-containing compound glucosinolate is associated with the reduction of oxidative stress and inflammation.
 Glucosinolate is present in cabbage (7).
+Red cabbage contains powerful compound anthocyanins, which gives it vibrant color making it an execellent choice for heart health.
+Substances called phytosterols help in reducing LDL cholesterol.

 - Healing properties: Cabbage finds use in traditional medicine due to its antioxidant and anti-inflammatory effects.
 It is used to treat various ailments such as gastritis, peptic ulcers, duodenal ulcers, and irritable bowel syndrome.
 It might also help in healing wounds and curing mastitis.
 A study published in the Journal of Bioscience, Biotechnology, and Biochemistry showed that cabbage leaves have high levels of lysophosphatidic acid (LPA), which is required during the wound healing process (10).